EhudW/Arkanoid/README.md

 ```
 where ${args} are the command lind arguments

-so there are 2 ways to compile and run the new version
+so there are 2 ways to compile and run the **new** compiled version
 ```
 With ant
   ant clean